 High levels of estrogen can also be attributed to environmental triggers, medications, and treatments, such as:

 - Hormone replacement therapy (HRT).
-Many postmenopausal women turn to estrogen replacement therapy to sustain premenopausal estrogen levels.
-Nonetheless, estradiol levels could climb to levels that are fundamentally disproportionate throughout therapy.
+Estradiol levels could climb to levels that are fundamentally disproportionate throughout estrogen therapy.
 Not only could this increase a woman's chance of blood clotting problems, but it also puts her at risk of contracting endometrial cancer, strokes, breast cancer, and more.

 - Consumption of exogenous hormones.
 Another trigger of high estrogen levels includes usage of certain prescription drugs - such as steroid medications, ampicillin, phenothiazines, tetracyclines - and medications containing estrogen, such as birth control pills.